divercefi/whitepaper/README.md

 **Implementation Journey** assists users by matching their profiles and portfolios with associated **exchanges, wallets, services, DApps,** etc. Concretely users get references, tools, links, and insights to set up and manage the digital asset portfolios they selected in the Portfolio Explorer.
 This path also guides and educates users through the digital asset ecosystem.
 For instance, it displays users with relevant practical, regulatory information, and distributed services that meet their digital asset portfolio needs (see ***Visuals 1*** in Appendix for details).

-Thus CryptoEasy acts as a trusted interface to help users explore the digital asset ecosystem.
-CryptoEasy will update its interface continuously through time and partner with ecosystem players to offer the largest diversity of products and services available.
+Thus Divercefi acts as a trusted interface to help users explore the digital asset ecosystem.
+Divercefi will update its interface continuously through time and partner with ecosystem players to offer the largest diversity of products and services available.
-Or, we will set up a **brokerage/ exchange integration** with our partners enabling users to set up and implement their selected digital asset portfolios directly with brokers and exchanges partnering with CryptoEasy.
+Or, we will set up a **brokerage/ exchange integration** with our partners enabling users to set up and implement their selected digital asset portfolios directly with brokers and exchanges partnering with Divercefi.

 ## Roadmap and Go-to-market (WIP)

-We plan to launch CryptoEasy and issue *EASY* token in Q3/ Q4 2021 and gradually release all core solutions in 2022
+We plan to launch Divercefi and issue *EASY* token in Q3/ Q4 2021 and gradually release all core solutions in 2022

 **Launch Roadmap** (blue checked boxes illustrate the achieved milestones - updated 09.11.2021)

 * August 2021:

-  * [X] Launch of [CryptoEasy.io ](https://cryptoeasy.io)landing page with the new logo to illustrate our concept
+  * [X] Launch of [divercefi.com ](https://divercefi.com)landing page with the new logo to illustrate our concept
   * [X] Announcement and kick-off of the partnership with Rocket Launchpad
   * [X] Discussion with key potential technical partners in Tezos ecosystem to support our technical development on Tezos (e.g., Nomadic labs)
-  * [X] Set-up/ re-activation of CryptoEasy marketing and social media footprint and first posts to create awareness (e.g., Medium, Telegram, Twitter, Instagram)
+  * [X] Set-up/ re-activation of Divercefi marketing and social media footprint and first posts to create awareness (e.g., Medium, Telegram, Twitter, Instagram)
 * September 2021:

-  * [X] Launch of additional sub-domains on [CryptoEasy.io](https://cryptoeasy.io) to display whitepaper and show some of the core features of CryptoEasy
+  * [X] Launch of additional sub-domains on [divercefi.com](https://divercefi.com) to display whitepaper and show some of the core features of Divercefi
   * [X] Onboarding of new team members, partners, and advisors to support the marketing, business, and technical development plan
   * [X] Collaboration with Rocket Launchpad on IDO campaign
   * [X] Publication of articles in renowned Crypto-specialized news websites (e.g., xtz.news)